Zabba Lindner And the Rhythm' Stix (Germany)

 Ouroboros (1975)

-Glastonbury Live (2001)
+Glastonbury Live (2001) (recorded in 1991)

 UK synth band formed by former Gong member (Basil Brooks) somewhere around 1972 - 1974.
 The line-up consisted of Brooks and Gwyo Zepix.
 They gave several dazzling shows (with light projections by John Andrews) during the 70's and released the album Ouroboros that was recorded in Peter Zinovieff's EMS studio..
 Their music was classic analog synthesizer stuff, very driving, cosmic, free and... well, synthetic.
-The band is now reformed and already gave several performances, one of them documented on Glastonbury Live.
+The band is now reformed and already gave several performances, one of them (an older one) documented on Glastonbury Live.

 Zoreya (Brazil)

-Zoreya (1996) (recorded in 1989 - 1995)
+Quando o Mal Estava Ai (1996) (recorded in 1989 - 1995)

 Cosmic electronics in complex blend with some traditional instruments like viola, sax, clarinet...